Ryuggo/HEPL-School/B2/README.md

 Application to draw basics shapes with different colors, and save/ load them

-### Html - PhP

-Manage your wine's collection: add new wines, buy them and write down the ones you drank<br>
-Everything is stored in a database using MySQL

 ### JavaScript

 Load a list of students from a .xlsx file, and generate group with them, depending on certain criteria tweakable by the user